Loop Closure

 Axiom 3 (Loop Closure).
 Every observer’s internal dynamics is self-sustaining and periodic: the state returns to its initial configuration after a finite period.
 A self-referencing system with finite resources that does not close its loop eventually dissolves.
 Loop closure is what makes an observer persistent in the sense of Axiom 2.

 Theorem 0.2 (State space is a finite-dimensional compact smooth manifold).
-The state space Σ\Sigma of any observer O=(Σ,I,B)\mathcal{O} = (\Sigma, I, \mathcal{B}) is a finite-dimensional, compact, smooth manifold — without assuming this as a postulate.
+The state space Σ\Sigma of any observer O=(Σ,I,B)\mathcal{O} = (\Sigma, I, \mathcal{B}) is a finite-dimensional, compact, smooth manifold.
 The manifold structure follows from the constructive mechanism by which observer state spaces are built.

 Proof.
-The proof proceeds by induction on the bootstrap level, using the fact that the framework constructs observer state spaces from U(1)U(1) orbits rather than placing observers into a pre-existing manifold.
+The proof proceeds by induction on composition depth, using the fact that the framework constructs observer state spaces from U(1)U(1) orbits rather than placing observers into a pre-existing manifold.

 (i) Base case.
 The minimal observer has state space S1S^1 — a compact, connected, 1-dimensional smooth manifold.
 This follows from Axiom 3 (U(1)U(1) loop closure gives a faithful U(1)U(1) action, Corollary 4.3 below) and O1 of Axiom 2 (compactness and connectedness).
 S1S^1 is a Lie group, hence automatically smooth.
 No postulate is needed: the manifold structure is intrinsic to the U(1)U(1) Lie group.